6 Tips For Taming Family Laundry Piles

 • Less clothing saves money.

-• What is the minimum amount of clothes one kids needs for a week or two?
-If you were going on a trip, what would you pack them for a week or two?
-Use that as a guideline for how many clothes they really need.
+• What is the minimum amount of clothes a kid needs for a week or two?
+If you were going on a trip, what would you pack for a week or two?
+Use that as a guideline for how many clothes they need.

 5. Go through closets seasonally to weed out clothes.